Marco Evaristti: Works

 In 1995, Evaristti was a visiting professor in Bangkok at the Silipakorn Fine Arts University.
 While in Bangkok, he witnessed over thirty road casualties every day, and accompanied investigators to several accidents.
 Here he acquired blood and other materials from some of the scenes, and used them with ink to paint on canvases.
 In this way, he was trying to create an image of what disaster might look like.
 The most important element was the use of real blood.
 Evaristti quoted Picasso that art is a representation of reality expressed through a lie.
 However, in these paintings the blood is real and thus not a lie.
 He titled the piece "Crash".

 After studying at the Royal Danish Academy of Fine Arts, Evaristti gained notoriety for a museum display entitled Helena in 2000 that featured ten functional blenders containing live goldfish.
 The display, at the Trapholt Art Museum in Kolding, Denmark, invited guests to turn on the blenders.
 This led to museum director Peter Meyers being charged with and, later, acquitted of animal cruelty.

 In 2001, Evaristti worked on his project "Terrorialista", which is a silver-patina bronze sculpture made up of twenty-eight parts that together form a complete human body.
 The pieces are all based on photographic images of human bodies that were blown apart by acts of terror by both sides of the conflict.
 The allegiances, gender, nationality, religion and every other feature that had identified the people in those photographs was now eradicated.
 Parts of this work are further explained in the Pink State.

 Evaristti's next major work, in 2004, entitled Ice Cube Project, was to paint the exposed tip of a small iceberg red.
 This took place on March 24, in Kangia fjord near Ilullissat, Greenland.
-With two icebreakers and a twenty-man crew, Evaristti used three fire hoses and 3,000 litres (790 US gallons) of paint to color the iceberg blood-red.
+With two icebreakers and a twenty-man crew, Evaristti used three fire hoses and 3,000 liters (790 US gallons) of paint to color the iceberg blood-red.
 The artist commented that, "We all have a need to decorate Mother Nature because it belongs to all of us."

 On January 13, 2007, Evaristti hosted a dinner party where the main course was agnolotti pasta that was topped with a meatball made with his own fat, removed earlier in the year in a liposuction operation.